 - Bacterial lung infection

-ARDS in and of itself is a very serious disease, but what makes it even more dangerous is potential complications that can result chronically, in some cases, even for those who recover from ARDS.
+ARDS in and of itself is a severe disease, but what makes it even more dangerous is potential complications that can result chronically, in some cases, even for those who recover from ARDS.
 These complications may include:

 - Ongoing bacterial infections: These may strike the lungs (pneumonia), bloodstream (sepsis), and other areas such as the spinal fluid or urinary tract.